pknichols/chondria_occupancy/eDNA_siteoccupancy.md

 To run the analysis, users must have two files:

 - **Cq Data** $`\Rightarrow`$ qPCR data with Cq-values as exported from the BMS MIC Workbench software.
-Columns must include: -*Well* (corresponds to well location in BMS MIC run; numerical 1-48)
+Columns must include:
+  - *Well* (corresponds to well location in BMS MIC run; numerical 1-48)
   - *Sample* (biological replicate ID, must match metadata file;
     character)
   - *Cq* (calculated per qPCR reaction, “-1” default if no